Composite Likelihood for Stochastic Migration Model with Unobserved Factor: Conditional Composite Likelihood for Migration Model with Unobserved AR(1) Factor

-The composite log-likelihood function $L_{cc,2}(\theta,\rho)$ is computed from the density of $(y_{i,t})$ conditional on $(y_{i,t-2})$ as if the rating histories $(y_{i,t})$ were cross-sectionally independent from one another and $(y_{i,t-2})$ were containing all information about the past.
+The composite log-likelihood function $L_{cc,2}(\theta,\rho)$ is computed from the density of $(y_{i,t})$ conditional on $(y_{i,t-2})$ as if the rating histories $(y_{i,t})$ were cross-sectionally independent from one another, $(y_{i,t-2})$ were containing all information about the past and were based on quasi-transitions over 2 steps.
 Therefore, the CL(2) is a quasi (pseudo) log-likelihood too.

 An important difference between $L_{cc}$ and $L_{cc,2}$ is the set of identifiable parameters.
 As mentioned above, we can expect to identify $\theta$ from $L_{cc}$, but we cannot identify parameter $\rho$ characterizing the cross-sectional dependence. $L_{cc,2}$ provides additional information that is sufficient to identify $\rho$.